Partial Actions of a Hopf algebra on its base field and the corresponding partial smash product algebra: -Hopf algebras

 \medbreak

-Recall from Definition \ref{lda_Hopf} that a Hopf algebra $H$ is a $\lda$-Hopf algebra when there exists a Hopf algebra $L$ and a partial action $\lda : L \longrightarrow \k$ such that $L_\lda \simeq H$.
-Thus, we ask when a Hopf algebra $H$ is a $\lda$-Hopf algebra.
-We shall see that every Hopf algebra is a $\lda$-Hopf algebra.
+Now we shall see that every Hopf algebra is a $\lambda$-Hopf algebra, for some $\lambda$ distinct from its counit.
 For this purpose, we recall how partial actions of $H \o L$ on $A \o B$ are canonically obtained from partial actions of $H$ and $L$ on $A$ and $B$, respectively.

 \begin{rem} Let $H$ and $L$ be two Hopf algebras.
 Consider $\cdot_H$ and $\cdot_L$ partial actions of $H$ and $L$ on algebras $A$ and $B$, respectively.
 Then, the linear map $\rightharpoonup = (\cdot_H \o \cdot_L) \circ (Id_{H} \o \tau_{L,A} \o Id_B )$ is a partial action of $H \o L$ on $A\o B$, where $\tau_{L,A} : L \o A \longrightarrow A \o L $ is the canonical twist isomorphism between $L$ and $A$.
 Moreover, if $\cdot_H$ and $\cdot_L$ are symmetric, then so is $\rightharpoonup$.
 In particular, since $\k \simeq \k \o \k$, we obtain partial actions of $H \o L$ on $\k$ from partial actions of $H$ and $L$ on $\k$. \end{rem}